lukejbyrne/Truncation-Effect-on-Finetuning-Accuracy/README.md

 ## 1. Truncating from Left or Right
 Is truncating from L or R better generally?
-- llm
+- LLM
-- llm finetuned with n/2 from left truncated
+- LLM finetuned with n/2 from left truncated
-- llm finetuned with n/2 from right truncated
+- LLM finetuned with n/2 from right truncated

 **Innovative Approach**: This is a clever way to assess how the position of truncation impacts model understanding and performance.
 Given that language models might rely more heavily on either the beginning or the end of the input for context (depending on the task and the model architecture), your investigation could reveal important insights about how these models process information.